UTexas

 In this Chapter, unless the context requires a different meaning, the following definitions apply.

-4. “Limited public forum” means the University property, both indoors and outdoors, that is not a common outdoor area.
-This includes the outside surfaces of a University building, surfaces associated with or connected to a University building, a University structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor exhibits, and residential outdoor spaces managed by University Housing and Dining including Jester Spanish Oaks Terrace, San Jacinto Amphitheatre, Honors Quad, Duren Courtyard, the Blanton Museum’s outdoor Plaza and Art Garden, the Union Building Patios, the William C. Powers Jr. Student Activity Center patios, Goldsmith Hall, and the Cronkite Plaza.
+4. “Limited Public Forum” means the University property, both indoors and outdoors, that is not a common outdoor area.
+This includes the outside surfaces of a University building, surfaces associated with or connected to a University building, a University structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor exhibits, and residential outdoor spaces managed by University Housing and Dining, including Jester Spanish Oaks Terrace, San Jacinto Amphitheatre, Honors Quad, Duren Courtyard, the Blanton Museum’s outdoor Plaza and Art Garden, the Union Building Patios, the William C. Powers Jr. Student Activity Center patios, Goldsmith Hall, the pedestrian bridge adjoining the Graduate School of Business, Moody Pedestrian Bridge, and the Cronkite Plaza.

 5. “Main Mall” means the area bounded by the south wall of the Main Building, the west walls of Garrison Hall, the north edge of Inner Campus Drive, the south wall of the Dorothy L. Gebauer Building and the east wall of Battle Hall.
 The Main Mall includes the south steps and south porches of the Main Building.